theraw/The-World-Is-Yours/README.md

 # Nginx L7 DDoS Protection! :boom: :zap:
-Now easier then before, you will have to complile only Nginx, Rest of modules come pre-compiled.
+Now easier then before, you will have to compile only Nginx, Rest of modules come pre-compiled.

 - [x] Support Ubuntu 20.04.